 What is the Buddy Walk?

-BUDS will be hosting our 18th annual Rocket City Buddy Walk on September 21, 2024 at Columbia Elementary School, Madison, AL. The primary goal of our Buddy Walk is to promote acceptance and inclusion of people with Down syndrome.
+BUDS will be hosting our 22nd annual Rocket City Buddy Walk on September 21, 2024 at Columbia Elementary School, Madison, AL. The primary goal of our Buddy Walk is to promote acceptance and inclusion of people with Down syndrome.
 The funds raised at the walk will allow us to continue our efforts in supporting and educating families about Down syndrome.
 Our highly acclaimed Buddy Walk is open to the general public, but it really is like a family reunion for all of our special needs families.